Pearl jewellery is all the trend right now so get ready to clutch your pearls girls there are just so many reasons to adore these glowing gems.

 Tahitian pearls come in a variety of shapes, colours and sizes.
 Appreciated for their overtones and undertones of colour allowing a vast array of versatility.
 Tahitian pearls grow in the Pinctada margaritifera oyster.
 A piece of mantle from a donor mollusc influences the colour of the pearl.
 The donor mollusc is inserted at the same time as the bead.
 All materials are organic, so there's less of a chance the mollusc will be rejecting the nucleus.

 Organic gems are soft and porous.
-So on occasion, they’re scratch a little easier, and perfume and hairspray will affect their lustre along with household cleaners.
-To keep their bright radiance, we recommend styling your jewellery afterwards.
+So on occasion, they're scratch a little easier, and perfume and hairspray will affect their lustre along with household cleaners.
+To keep their bright radiance, we recommend styling your jewellery as the very last part of getting read.
 Apply a soft, moist cloth on occasion to keep them clean.
 See the list below for more details on how to best care for your pearls.

 Pearl Care Details: